THOMASELOVE/431-classes-2024/projectB/registration.md

 Unless otherwise indicated, all NHANES listings before refer exclusively to the [NHANES 2017 - March 2020 (Pre-Pandemic)](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020) cycle.

+## Your Status

+Each project is briefly summarized below, in a table.

+- The "Approved?" column is **Yes** if I have approved your proposal.
+I don't need to hear from you again on Project B until your presentation.
+This is sometimes accompanied by a note below your details, and sometimes not, if everything looks OK so far.
+Just take my suggestions to heart and move forward to actually do Project B.
+- If the "Approved?" column indicates **Not Yet**, check your email for a note from me sent 2024-11-13, and reply to that email as soon as you can with whatever changes you plan to make in light of my feedback.
+Thanks.

 ## Notes for All

 1. If my listing of your project below is incorrect **in any detail**, please email me so I can fix it.